lixiangwuxian/MaiDXMR/README.md

 # MaiDXMR

-Aim to support hand tracking as input in quest.(This project uses OpenXR, so it should be easy to port to other headset with hand tracking)
+Aim to support hand tracking as input in quest.

+Since this project uses OpenXR, it should be easy to port to other headset with hand tracking.

 Work in progress.